-A nut and grain free dinner bread roll that fits a paleo and anti-candida diet.
+A yeast-free bread recipe that fits a Candida Diet.
 These Paleo Dinner Rolls make the perfect addition to soups, stews or egg dishes.

 Dinner rolls – a tradition around the world